THP Emergency Departments

 Receiving fall vaccines in the community

-Vaccine options for your family members, friends, and yourself will be available as of October 30 at primary care provider offices, select pharmacies, and participating Public Health units.
+Vaccine options for your family members, friends, and yourself are available at primary care provider offices, select pharmacies, and participating Public Health units.
 It is safe and convenient to receive both flu and COVID-19 vaccines at the same time to reduce multiple visits to your healthcare provider.
 For more information about receiving the vaccines in the community, please visit Ontario.ca/Flu or Ontario.ca/COVID-19.

 You can also visit Health811 online or call 811 (TTY: 1-866-797-0007 toll free) for health advice and information 24 hours a day, seven days a week.